oasiswork/zimsoap/README.md

 Testing
 -------

+Most of tests are integration tests, they require a live zimbra server to be running.

+The tests will assume some base data (provisioning scsripts included), create/update some, and cleanup after themselves.
+They may leave garbage data in case they crash.

+----

+**DO NOT USE A PRODUCTION SERVER TO RUN TESTS.**

+Use a dedicated test server, unable to send emails over network and consider all Zimbra accounts/domains/settings are disposable for automated tests purposes.

+----

 ### Setting your environment for tests ###

-Integration tests are to be run either :
+Most of tests are Integration tests are to be run either :

 - against a pre-configured VM, using vagrant
 - using any zimbra server you provide, after reading the above warning.

-----

-**DO NOT USE A PRODUCTION SERVER TO RUN TESTS.**

-Use a dedicated test server, unable to send emails over networks and consider all Zimbra accounts/domains/settings are disposable for automated tests purposes.

-----

 #### Using the vagrant VM ####

-The first time you want to run tests, you have to grab submodules:

-    $ git submodule update --init

-The SOAP API tests are ran against a reference machine, so you have to grab, provision and run it, thanks to vagrant, it's pretty straightforward (but a bit of download time the first time) :

-    $ sudo apt-get install vagrant
-    $ cd zimsoap/tests/machines/
+There is a VM ready for you with vagrant, just make sure you have vagrant installed and then :

     $ vagrant up 8.0.5
     $ vagrant provision 8.0.5